bitshenwenxiao/SiamSlim/README.md

 In the left figure, a person is tracked as he runs in random directions.
 In this process, the aspect ratio of the target changes accordingly and the tracker tackles the challenge.
 In the middle figure, a car with a high speed (about 60 km/h ) is tracked.
 In this process, the scale of the target changes accordingly and the tracker tackles the challenge.
 In the right figure, a car is tracked under low illumination.
 The tracker tackles the partial occlusion challenge and prompts the user that the target is lost when the target is fully occluded.

+# Results
+The raw results are in "./result/"

+#Train or Test on PC
+If you want to train or test on PC, please use the code in "./on_PC/".
+The code is based on the [PySOT](https://github.com/STVIR/pysot) and the [SiamBAN](https://github.com/hqucv/siamban)

+#Test on TX2
+In order to deploy on TX2 conveniently, we compile the tracker in to ".so" format library on TX2. if you want to test on TX2, please use the code in "./on_TX2/".